FazliSercanYilmaz/DottMatrix/README.md

   MATRIX_MIN_COLUMN -> Sets minumum input matrix column length.
 Default value is 1.
 Should be positive integer
   ```
 - ### Destcription
   This program calculates the nearest white distance for each input matrix element and output to result matrix.
 It uses bruce force algorithm to find nearest instance of white element.
-Program uses 0 for black points.
-1 For white points.
+Program uses 0 for black points, 1 for white points.
 - ### Example
 - First line is testCase id.
 - Second line is x and y dimentions of the matrix.
 - Each other lines are row datas of the matrix.
 Each row data length should be equal to y dimention and should only include 0 or 1
+  input:
   ```bash
   cmd:npm start
   cmd:1